 No, red-eared sliders do not need water heaters.
 They can survive in water that is cool to moderate in temperature.
 However, if you live in a climate where the water temperature gets too cold, you may want to consider using a water heater to keep the water at a comfortable temperature for your turtle.

 Temperatures over 90 degrees can be bad for turtles.
 If the temperature rises too high, the turtle can suffer from heat stroke and die.

-Answer: A red eared slider can go without a heat lamp for up to 6 months, if the temperature in its environment is moderate.
+A red-eared slider can go without a heat lamp for up to 6 months if the temperature in its environment is moderate.
 If the temperature is below 65 degrees Fahrenheit, the turtle will need a heat lamp to survive.